ReubenBond/orleans/README.md

 ### Timers &amp; Reminders

 Reminders are a durable scheduling mechanism for grains.
 They can be used to ensure that some action is completed at a future point even if the grain is not currently activated at that time.
 Timers are the non-durable counterpart to reminders and can be used for high-frequency events which do not require reliability.
-For more information, see the [Timers and Reminders](https://dotnet.github.io/orleans/Documentation/grains/timers_and_reminders.html) documentation page.
+For more information, see the [Timers and Reminders](https://dotnet.github.io/orleans/Documentation/grains/timers_and_reminders.html) documentation.

 ### Flexible Grain Placement